-The Best Caulking Guns for Every Project
+The Best Caulking Guns for DIY Projects

+Caulking guns are designed for one thing: to deliver a continuous bead of caulk in order to seal joints between two surfaces—for instance, gaps between window frames and jambs.
 The majority of the caulking guns used today are manual, meaning you squeeze a hand trigger to dispense the sealant.
-Powered caulking guns—the new kids on the block—are growing in popularity because all you need do is guide the tip of the gun to create a smooth, continuous bead of caulk.
+Powered caulking guns—the new kids on the block—are growing in popularity because all you need to do is guide the tip of the gun to create a smooth, continuous bead of caulk.

-Check out the rod.
 Squeezing the hand trigger on a manual caulking gun forces a rod into the back of the tube of caulk, which in turn pushes the caulk out of the tube’s tip.
 There are two main types of gun rod that vary slightly in performance.

 - Ratchet rod: Caulking guns with ratchet rods (serrated rods that “catch” with each hand squeeze) are inexpensive and suitable for light projects.
 The biggest problem with ratchet rods is that the sealant keeps oozing out until you twist the end of the rod and pull it back to release pressure.
 This can make a mess and lead to wasted sealant.

 - Smooth rod: When you’re done applying caulk with a smooth rod caulking gun—often advertised as “dripless”—you need only depress a thumb lever to release pressure on the sealant.